top of page

 My Plan: Starting Small with Pots and my Greenhouse

 I don’t have a dedicated vegetable bed anymore, and that’s okay.
-This year, I’m working with what I do have:
+This season, I'm simply tending to what I do have - a cozy little greenhouse, a collection of patio pots, and a willingness to experiment, with curiosity taking the place of expectation.

 Seasonal Succession (The Part I'm Curious About)